 It may take several years for debris to reach a garbage patch, depending on its origin.
 Plastic can wash from interiors of continents to the sea via sewers, streams and rivers, or it might just wash away from the coast.
 Either way, it can be a six- or seven-year journey before it's in the garbage patch.
 On the other hand, fishing nets and shipping containers often fall right in with the rest of the trash.
 One of the most famous such debris spills came in 1992, when 28,000 rubber ducks fell overboard in the Pacific.
 To this day, the ducks still turn up on beaches around the world.

 What's the problem?

 Virtually any marine life can be endangered by plastic, but sea turtles seem especially susceptible.
 In addition to being entangled by fishing nets, they often swallow plastic bags, mistaking them for jellyfish, their main prey.
 They can also get caught up in a variety of other objects, such as this snapping turtle that grew up constricted by a plastic ring around its body.

 Albatross parents leave their chicks on land in Pacific islands to go scour the ocean surface for food, namely protein-rich fish eggs.
 These are small dots bobbing just below the surface, and look unfortunately similar to resin pellets.
 Well-meaning albatrosses scoop up these pellets — along with other floating trash such as cigarette lighters — and return to feed the indigestible plastic to their chicks, which eventually die of starvation or ruptured organs.
-Decaying albatross chicks are frequently found with stomachs full of plastic debris (see photo above).
+Decaying albatross chicks are frequently found with stomachs full of plastic debris — an image that's difficult to look at but impossible to ignore.